sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

     return price
 ```

 Look at this `logger` variable.
 How did it make its way into the function's body?
 It is not an argument.
-It is just a hardcoded behavior.
+It is just a hard-coded behavior.
 What if I do not want to log this specific price for some reason?
 Should I disable it with an argument flag?

 In case I will try to do that, I will end up with something like this: